Erics1337/social-brain-network/README.md

 https://www.youtube.com/watch?v=a6Xs2Ir40OI&list=PLtisOZsxayjEC3ouCwhkTSG4twFqI7eo7&index=9&t=8517s

 ## This Project Uses:
-+ tailwind
++ Tailwind
-+ headlessui - tailwind library we are using is tapping into ++ Dialog, Transition - For modal
++ Headlessui - tailwind library for use with modal (Dialog, Transition)
-+ heroicons
++ Heroicons
-+ faker.js - generate massive amounts of realistic data
-+ NextAuth.js - Handles CSRF tokens, password encryption, password reset emails, etc...
 + Firebase v.9 - Storage solution from google; NoSQL and image hosting
-+ Recoil - State management - good for non nested components that need a global store
-+ react-moment - library that allows us to pass the timestamp into a string
++ Moment - library that allows us to parse timestamps to a string
++ Formik and Yup for forms and validation
++ randomuser.me - API for random user data to assign profile images

 ## Next.js + Tailwind CSS
 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).